 You’ll find seating inside and out on three spacious decks, with a choice of plush air-conditioned cabin comfort, or languishing outside in the sun.

-The friendly crew is there to assist with any request, and they can likewise help plan the many activities that will ensure the best experience from your Moore Reef experience.
+The friendly crew is there to assist with any request, and they can likewise help plan the many interactive activities that will ensure the best experience from your Moore Reef experience.

 The Moore Reef floating pontoon on the Outer Great Barrier Reef, is your activity centre for the day!